-D7 Visa Application at the Portuguese Consulate
+Portugal D7 Visa requirements and application at the Portuguese Consulate

-All consulate appointments will require, at least, the following documentation:
+All consulate appointments will require at least the following documentation:

 - Passport, valid for at least six months after the expiry date of the Portugal passive income visa being applied for (which will be valid for four months).